aiiu-lab/StyleDNA/readme.md

 #### Pretrained Weights

-Download all the pretrained model weights and put in *./pretrained_model/*
+Download all the pretrained model weights and put them in *./pretrained_model/*

 #### Inferencing